vikiboss/mioki/readme.md

 A simple NapCat OneBot v11 framework.

-This repo contains two main parts:

-- **mioki**: A lightweight framework to build NapCat bots with ease, see [packages/mioki](./packages/mioki) for more details.
-- **NapCat SDK for TypeScript**: A TypeScript SDK to interact with NapCat, see [packages/napcat-sdk](./packages/napcat-sdk) for more details.

 > [!CAUTION]
 > This project is still under active development.
 Use it at your own risk.

+This repo contains two packages:

+- [packages/mioki](./packages/mioki): A simple framework to build NapCat bots with ease.
+- [packages/napcat-sdk](./packages/napcat-sdk): A TypeScript SDK to interact with NapCat.

-## Usage of mioki
+## Prerequisites

-### 1. Deploy a NapCat Instance
+you should have [Node.js](https://nodejs.org/) (v18+) and [Docker](https://www.docker.com/) installed on your machine.

 It forwards port 3001 to 3333, mioki use `3333` as default port to connect NapCat WebSocket server.

+Run NapCat with Docker:

 ```bash
 docker run -d \